f0e/unEQ/readme.md

 ## Current limitations

-- Only supports Equaliser APO configs (Peace supported)
+- Only supports Equalizer APO configs (Peace supported)

 - Only applies filters to the first audio track in the input file